NSLS-II/PyXRF/docs/installation.rst

 Installation
 ============

-Current PyXRF version is supported for Python 3.6 and 3.7 in Linux/Mac/Windows systems.
+PyXRF is supported for Python 3.6 and 3.7 in Linux/Mac/Windows systems.
-PyXRF is installed from `nsls2forge` channel (anaconda.org).
+The easiest way to install PyXRF is to load it into Conda environment from `nsls2forge` Anaconda channel.
 Installation instructions are identical for all supported OS.

 1. Install [conda] (https://www.anaconda.com/distribution).
 Select Python 3.7 version.